jandelgado/rabtap/README.md

 Files are created with file name `rabtap-`+`<Unix-Nano-Timestamp>`+ `.` + `<extension>`.

-#### Send Messages
+#### Publish Messages

-* `$ rabtap send amq.direct -r routingKey message.json --json`  - Send
+* `$ rabtap pub amq.direct -r routingKey message.json --json`  - publish
   message(s) in JSON format to exchange `amq.direct` with routing key `routingKey`.
-* `$ cat message.json | rabtap send amqp.direct -r routingKey --json` - same
+* `$ cat message.json | rabtap pub amqp.direct -r routingKey --json` - same
   as above, but read message(s) from stdin.

 #### Poor mans shovel

-Rabtap instances can be connected through a pipe and messages will be read on one side and send to the other.
-Note that for send to work in streaming mode, the JSON mode (`--json`) must be used on both sides, so that messages are encapsulated in JSON messages.
+Rabtap instances can be connected through a pipe and messages will be read on one side and publish to the other.
+Note that for publish to work in streaming mode, the JSON mode (`--json`) must be used on both sides, so that messages are encapsulated in JSON messages.

 ```
 $ rabtap tap --uri amqp://broker1 my-topic-exchange:# --json | \
-  rabtap send --uri amqp://broker2 amq.direct -r routingKey --json
+  rabtap pub --uri amqp://broker2 amq.direct -r routingKey --json
 ```

 ## JSON message format